dominickpastore/ruddr/docs/development.rst

    **Handling IPv4 vs. IPv6 Addressing**

    Different networks will have different requirements for IPv4 vs. IPv6
-   addressing: Some may require an address type, some may not, some may want to ignore an address type.
+   addressing: Some may require one or both, some may not, some may want to ignore one or both.
 Notifiers must handle this properly, and the :class:`Notifier` class has methods to help.

    - If your notifier has config that's required only for IPv4 or only for